MohamedJaber/AR-Poke3D-Swift-/README.md

 * Used Augmented Reality.
 * Used SceneKit to implement plane so can the user position the models of the Pokemon.
-* Download some pokemon models from internet.
+* Downloaded some pokemon models from internet.
 * Took some pics of two cards and sized the plane to the card, so when the camera detect any saved card the pokemon model will appear.
 * You can take two different card pics but u have to name them as i named to avoid any errors and place them in (Assets.xcassets) Dir.